-~ ✓ Reduced eligibility criteria when evaluating a borrower when a COVID-19 related hardship for a Fannie Flex Modification The mortgage loan must be a first-lien conventional mortgage loan.
-The mortgage loan must have been current or less than two months delinquent as of Mar.
-1, 2020, the effective date of the National Emergency declaration related to COVID-19; and be at least 90 days delinquent.
-The mortgage loan must not be subject to a recourse or indemnification arrangement under which Fannie Mae purchased or securitized the mortgage loan or that was imposed by Fannie Mae after the mortgage loan was purchased or securitized; a current offer for another mortgage loan modification or other workout option; an approved liquidation workout option; or an active and performing repayment plan, other non COVID-19 related forbearance plan, or Trial Period Plan.
+✓ Reduced eligibility criteria when evaluating a borrower when a COVID-19 related hardship for a Fannie Mae Flex Modification The mortgage loan must be a first-lien conventional mortgage loan. be at least 90 days delinquent.
+The mortgage loan must not be subject to

+√ Reduced eligibility criteria when evaluating a borrower when a COVID-19 related hardship for a Fannie Mae Flex Modification a recourse or indemnification arrangement under which Fannie Mae purchased or securitized the mortgage loan or that was imposed by Fannie Mae after the mortgage loan was purchased or securitized; a current offer for another mortgage loan modification or other workout option; an approved liquidation workout option; or an active and performing repayment plan, other non COVID-19 related forbearance plan, or Trial Period Plan.